Muriukidavid/systemc-examples/D-flipflop/README.md

 ### conclusion
 Conclusion:
-The objective of this lab, to model a d-flipflop with more deatils was met.
+The objective of this lab, to model a 4 bit PISO shift register using D-flipflops and other gates.